-Found in 59 records:
+Found in 74 Records:

 Alexander Boyle taught in the design department at the University of Kansas from 1953-1992.
 The collection includes items in various stages of creation and reproduction from Boyle's art.
 Boyle's focuses were birds in wildlife, traditional Aztec/Mesoamerican art, and buildings on the campus of the University of Kansas.
-His works depicting the Campanile and the old Fraser Hall are included.
+His works depicting the Campanile and old Fraser Hall are included.

 The collection primarily documents Charles Tidwell's athletic achievements as a student at the University of Kansas.
 Materials in the collection include newspaper clippings, programs, publications, and photographs.

 This colection includes photographic images of railroad bridges, rivers, and bridge construction scenes collected by Clayton M. Crosier and dating from the late 19th and early 20th centuries.
 The collection also includes papers pertaining to the radio program "International Conversations," sponsored by the Kansas Commission for the United Nations Educational, Scientific and Cultural Organization (UNESCO), of which Crosier was the executive secretary in the 1950s-1960s.

 Course outlines for University of Kansas courses conducted in 1945 for German soldiers held as prisoners of war at Camp Concordia (Concordia, Kansas) during World War II.

 The Delano E. Lewis papers are those of a Kansas native who was President and CEO of C & P Telephone (Washington, D.C.) and later became President of National Public Radio.